AstroTechies/astroneermodding/docs/guides/basicModding.rst

 Verifying the mod works
 -----------------------

 If the mod loads into the modloader without issues, start your game.
 If the modloader has issues loading the mod, double check that you followed the tutorial exactly.
-Then head to the catalog and check that the flood light is now costs 500 bytes.
+Then head to the catalog and check that the floodlight is now costs 500 bytes.
 If your mod has other issues that you need additional help with, joining the Astroneer Modding Discord is your best bet.